-Select from the list, the county or counties the agency is certified to serve and the congressional districts to be served.

-Select the counties within your primary service area.
-Service area is defined as counties in which you actively perform outreach and have relationships with victim service providers, prosecution, law enforcement and/or the courts.
+Select from the list, the counties in the project primary service area and the congressional districts to be served.
+Service area is defined as counties in which you actively perform outreach and have relationships with victim service providers, prosecution, law enforcement and/or the courts (i.e. SART protocols, MOUs, etc).